bidle/CodaLess/README.md

 Go to `Plug-ins > CodaLess Preferences` in Coda.
 It's currently possible to change the output path and to minify output.

 ![Preferences Screen Shot](preferences.png?raw=true)

-## Change Log

-### 2.0.0

-- Plug-in rewritten in Swift (blazing fast!)
-- Using installed Less, no longer contains own compiler
-- Improvements by taking advantage of queues
-- Not compiling remote files
-- Introducing "Jump to error"